 Why Does My Cat Bite Me?

-The most common reason your cat bites you is that you’re doing too much!
+The most common reason your cat bites you is to express stress, fear, or frustration.
+You may just be doing too much!
 Ahh, we hate to hear it as cat parents but it’s true!
 Cats are easily overstimulated and when you’re petting too much, kissing too much, or hugging too much, your cat resorts to bites to let you know it’s enough.
 Cats have super sensitive nerve endings and although they may enjoy a few good scratches, pets, cuddles, and even kisses, they have a limited threshold.

 We cover different instances when cats bite, but we can’t help but stress that cats bite only when they’re feeling like enough is enough.
 Obviously, a cat bites when feeling threatened but there are plenty of other occasions when your kitty may display those little fangs!
 They won’t come as a surprise to you when you know what they mean though.